 There are progress tracking metrics that are used for monitoring the progress.
-Depending on the project, the metrics can be, in a majority of the researched cases, project progress or increasing visibility and achieving goals.
-These metrics are commonly accepted measurement for the project standards.
-Task status was the choice of metric for the individual developers’ progress tracking.
-Task status metric is assessing how the developers tend to assign the status to the task – close them, put in progress or in to do status list.
+Depending on the project, the metrics can be divided into project progress or increasing visibility and achieving goals [9].
+These metrics are commonly accepted measurement [9]

+In this study, the task status was the choice of metric for the individual developers’ progress tracking.
+The task status metric assesses how the developers tend to assign the status to the issue (e.g. close them, put in progress or in to do status list).

-Personality traits model
+Developers’ personality traits

-As this research is on one hand, measuring the metrics of the Agile software development on the individual developer`s level, and on the other hand, it studies the personality traits of these developers, choosing personality type assessment model was a matter discussion.

-As described in the background chapter, Authors have done the systematic literature review of the papers to define the extensively used personality assesment methodology models.

-The research is concluding, that the five factor model, also known as the Big Five Personality Traits model is better in terms of measuring it`s five factors, and additionally contains a trait – Neuroticism, that is only slightly examined by Myers-Briggs Type Indicator.

-Furthermore, there is a significant ease of use of Big 5 Personality traits model and additionally, datasets that are used in this research are applicable for big 5.
-These arguments supported the idea of choosing big 5 personality traits model.

-Personality traits assessment for software developers

-Within this research, IBM Watson Personality Insight was used for getting the Developers personality traits assessment.

-IBM Watson Personality Insights is the platform that detects the individuals` personality traits based on the writing style of the person.
-IBM Watson has implemented API (Application Programming interface) that extracts the personality insights depending on the social media, digital communications or the individuals` data.
-IBM uses linguistic analytics to determine the personality characteristics within the Big 5 personality traits model.
+Within this research, IBM Watson Personality Insight was used for getting the developers’ personality traits .
+This approach has been also used by several related works [2] IBM Watson Personality Insights is the platform that detects the individuals` personality traits based on the writing style of the person.
+IBM Watson has implemented API (Application Programming interface) that extracts the values of each dimension of the Big5 model by analysing written text.
+IBM Watson uses linguistic analytics to determine the personality characteristics within the Big 5 personality traits model.

-When using the IBM Watson Personality Insights API, 600 words is the minimum threshold of the text input, that can be used to perform statistical analysis.
-Accordingly, the first task is to retrieve the texts written by each developer.
+Since this study is interested in the developers’ personality traits, we collected every single piece of text in the dataset written by the developers.
+We use the fields […], which contains information on …

+Data cleaning and pre-processing

-Text cleaning
+Text pre-processing and cleaning

+This section describes the pre-processing and cleaning steps performed to make the data suitable for the analysis.